 - Partially behind the muscle (dual plane).

-Each of these methods offers a different type of result, and Dr Craig will be able to suggest the best-practice Breast Implant approach for your goals, depending on your skin, body composition, existing breast tissues, lifestyle and desired outcomes.
+Each of these methods offers a different type of result, and Dr Briggs will be able to suggest the Breast Implant approach for your goals, depending on your skin, body composition, existing breast tissues, lifestyle and the outcomes you desire.

-Remember, getting good results depends on a variety of aspects of your surgery.
-It’s important to plan the surgery carefully but also to follow pre-surgery and post-surgery instructions, not to smoke, but to eat well, rest, not exercise or do too much too early, and to understand the healing and recovery processes and time frames.
+Remember, getting desired results depends on a variety of aspects of your surgery.
+It’s important to plan the surgery carefully but also to; follow pre-surgery and post-surgery instructions, not to smoke, but to eat well, rest, not exercise or do too much too early, and to understand the healing and recovery processes and time frames.
 These can ALL vary and all surgery has risks.

 Breast Implant Surface, Smooth or textured

 Implants can have a smooth surface or a textured surface.
-Smooth-surfaced implants feel softer than textured surfaced implants and are relatively easy to insert.
-However, textured implants, have a slightly lower possibility of capsule contracture.
+Smooth-surface implants feel softer than their textured counterparts and are relatively easy to insert.
+However, textured implants, have a slightly lower risk of capsule contracture.
 There is a full range of smooth to heavily textured implants (Grades 1 to 4).

-Furthermore, textured implants can reduce the risk of implant movement due to the rough surface allowing surrounding breast tissue to adhere to the implant.
-Textured implants are important if you are choosing anatomically shaped implants versus round implants, but it is important to discuss your best options and desired outcomes with your Plastic Surgeon Breast Surgery Specialist.
+Furthermore, implants with texture can reduce the risk of implant movement due to their rough surface.
+This allows surrounding breast tissue to adhere to the implant.
+Textured implants are important if you are choosing anatomically shaped implants versus round implants.
+However, it is important to discuss your best options and outcomes with your Plastic Surgeon Breast Surgery Specialist.

 Breast Implant Shape – Round or Anatomical

 In general, anatomical implants tend to be more versatile, however, this depends on the desired outcome.
-They can be chosen to provide more height to the augmentation and can provide more contrast between the shape of the upper and lower part of the breast.
+Depending on the size and type implants can provide more height to the augmentation and/or more contrast between the shape of the upper and lower part of the breast.

 Anatomical implants must have a textured surface to reduce the amount of implant movement within the breast pocket.
-Round implants, however, are available in both smooth and textured surface.
+Round implants, however, are available in both smooth and textured surfaces.

-If a round implant rotates in your breast pocket (where your implant is placed during your Surgery), it will not affect your breast shape.
-However, if an anatomically-shaped implant rotates within your breast pocket, then it must be re-positioned to restore its natural appearance.
+If a round implant rotates in your breast pocket (where your surgeon places your implant, during your Surgery), it will not affect your breast shape.

 Breast Implant Incision and Scars